-Grinnell College, IA (cont.)
-Fisca Medians for 'AAA' rated private colleges and universities 2017 2016 2015 2014 2013 2015 Cash and investments to operations (%) N.A.
-1,017.6 1,117.4 1,202.7 1,100.5 878.9 Cash and investments to debt (%) N.A.
-1,974.2 1,996.6 1,849.7 1,499.3 803.7 Cash and investments to pro forma debt (%) N.A.
-851.8 N.A.
+Fiscal Medians for 'AAA' rated Private Colleges & Universities 2018 2017 2016 2015 2014 2016 Cash and investments to operations (%) N.A.
+1,176.1 1,017.6 1,117.4 1,202.7 811.2 Cash and investments to debt (%) N.A.
+1,108.1 1,974.2 1,996.6 1,849.7 693.1 Cash and investments to pro forma debt (%) N.A.
+1,108.1 N.A.
 N.A.
 N.A.
 MNR Expendable resources to operations (%) N.A.
-935.0 1,036.5 1,104.1 1,000.0 677.5 Expendable resources to debt (%) N.A.
-1,813.9 1,851.9 1,698.0 1,362.4 648.3 Expendable resources to pro forma debt (%) N.A.
-782.6 N.A.
+1,081.7 935.0 1,036.5 1,104.1 605.1 Expendable resources to debt (%) N.A.
+1,019.2 1,813.9 1,851.9 1,698.0 607.0 Expendable resources to pro forma debt (%) N.A.
+1,019.2 N.A.
 N.A.
 N.A.
 MNR Average age of plant (years) N.A.
-18.0 17.5 15.5 13.8 12.1
+19.6 18.0 17.5 15.5 12.3

-N.A. not available.
-MNR median not reported.
-MADS maximum annual debt service.
+N.A.--Not available.
+MNR--Median not reported.
+MADS--Maximum annual debt service.
 Total adjusted operating revenue = unrestricted revenue less realized and unrealized gains/losses and financial aid.
 Total adjusted operating expense = unrestricted expense plus financial aid expense.
-Net operating margin = 100(net adjusted operating income/adjusted operating expense).
-Student dependence = 100(gross tuition revenue + auxiliary revenue) / adjusted operating revenue.
-Current debt service burden = 100(current debt service expense/adjusted operating expenses).
-Current MADS burden = 100(maximum annual debt service expense/adjusted operating expenses).
+Net operating margin = 100\(net adjusted operating income/adjusted operating expense).
+Student dependence = 100\(gross tuition revenue + auxiliary revenue) / adjusted operating revenue.
+Current debt service burden = 100\(current debt service expense/adjusted operating expenses).
+Current MADS burden = 100\(maximum annual debt service expense/adjusted operating expenses).
 Cash and investments = cash + short-term and long-term investments.
 Expendable resources = unrestricted net assets + temp. restricted net assets - (net PPE- outstanding debt).
 Average age of plant = accumulated depreciation/depreciation and amortization expense.

-Copyright © 2016 by Standard & Poor's Financial Services LLC.
+Copyright © 2018 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 No content (including ratings, credit-related analyses and data, valuations, model, software or other application or output therefrom) or any part thereof (Content) may be modified, reverse engineered, reproduced or distributed in any form by any means, or stored in a database or retrieval system, without the prior written permission of Standard & Poor's Financial Services LLC or its affiliates (collectively, S&P).
 The Content shall not be used for any unlawful or unauthorized purposes.
 S&P and any third-party providers, as well as their directors, officers, shareholders, employees or agents (collectively S&P Parties) do not guarantee the accuracy, completeness, timeliness or availability of the Content.
 S&P Parties are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, for the results obtained from the use of the Content, or for the security or maintenance of any data input by the user.
 The Content is provided on an "as is" basis.
-S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, FREEDOM FROM BUGS, SOFTWARE ERRORS OR DEFECTS, THAT THE CONTENT'S FUNCTIONING WILL BE UNINTERRUPTED, OR THAT THE CONTENT WILL OPERATE WITH ANY SOFTWARE OR HARDWARE CONFIGURATION.
-In no event shall S&P Parties be liable to any party for any direct, indirect, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including, without limitation, lost income or lost profits and opportunity costs or losses caused by negligence) in connection with any use of the Content even if advised of the possibility of such damages.
+S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, FREEDOM FROM BUGS, SOFTWARE ERRORS OR DEFECTS, THAT THE CONTENT'S FUNCTIONING WILL BE UNINTERRUPTED OR THAT THE CONTENT WILL OPERATE WITH ANY SOFTWARE OR HARDWARE CONFIGURATION.
+In no event shall S&P Parties be liable to any party for any direct, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including, without limitation, lost income or lost profits and opportunity costs or losses caused by negligence) in connection with any use of the Content even if advised of the possibility of such damages.